-EIC votes proxies on shareholder matters where the Custodian forwards to us or to Broadridge, in a timely manner, all necessary materials relating to Clients' portfolio holdings.

-Proxy materials received at EIC's offices on behalf of Clients' portfolio holdings must be forwarded to the Chief Compliance Officer ("CCO"), or designee.
+EIC votes proxies on shareholder matters where custodians of clients' accounts forwards to us or to Broadridge, in a timely manner, all necessary materials relating to clients' portfolio holdings.
+Proxy materials received at EIC's offices on behalf of clients' portfolio holdings must be forwarded to the Chief Compliance Officer ("CCO"), or designee.